 You’d never want to end up in a position where you’ve planned a spectacular wedding, something goes wrong, and then all that money goes down the drain.
 Getting wedding insurance can bring some peace of mind for your big day.

-This way, heaven forbid if a key member of the wedding party falls ill, or some other disaster happens, you can rest easy knowing you’re covered.
+This way, if some disaster happens, you can rest easy knowing you’re covered.
 When looking for insurance policies make sure to look at coverage and not just price to find the best policy for you.

 More than anything else, the most important thing when it comes to wedding financing is communication.
-Planning and paying for a wedding can be stressful, but if you listen to your partner and make sure you’re on the same page, your marriage will be off to a good start.
+Planning and paying for a wedding can be stressful.
+However, if you listen to your partner and make sure you’re on the same page, your marriage will be off to a good start.